 I can’t emphasize enough how important Midsummer is for Finnish people.
 Midsummer is normally celebrated at the end of June, and it’s the most meaningful event of the summer.
 Traditionally Finnish people gather at a lake or by the sea to celebrate it.
 Although in 2014 the weather in Finland had been anything but summery (seriously, it had been snowing in June!!!)
 I still wanted to cherish the tradition and spend my midsummer by a lake – even if I was living in Germany.

 Therefore I had agreed with my dear friend Katarina to meet up at Lake Constance to celebrate midsummer.
-Lake Constance is located at the borders of Germany, Switzerland and Austria and I had heard it being an extremely beautiful place.
+Lake Constance is located at the borders of Germany, Switzerland and Austria and I had heard it is an extremely beautiful place.

 We had booked an apartment right next to the lake and agreed to meet in Konstanz after 10 am on Saturday morning.
-Katarina would take a train from Thun, Switzerland and I would catch the bus from Düsseldorf already on Friday evening at 11:10 pm to be at Konstanz at 10:15 am on Saturday.
+Katarina would take a train from Thun, Switzerland and I would catch the bus from Düsseldorf already on Friday evening at 11:10 pm to be in Konstanz at 10:15 am on Saturday.
 That meant I had a long night ahead of me.

 Like Finnish people often do, I was “a little bit” early at the bus stop in front of the central station of Düsseldorf.
 This means about 40 minutes prior to departure.
 Luckily I met a nice German girl that I could chat with while waiting.
 I didn’t pack too much stuff with me for a couple days trip, especially when the weather forecast predicted sunshine and 27 degrees at our final destination, which was Eschenz, Switzerland (yes, I took a risk and relied on the weather forecast).